Speciation in a MacArthur model predicts growth, stability and adaptation in ecosystems dynamics: The speciating MacArthur model

+Here $\beta$~is a timescale, and $\gamma_i$ is the resource replenishment factor of resource~$i$, essentially representing a chemostat~\cite{posfai2017metabolic}.
+In this simplified linearized resource dynamics, $r_i$ is not strictly positive, which is unphysical.
+When $r_i<0$ we set it to zero.
+We find that the time-dependence of the model is very sensitive to the choice of the rate of consumption (and growth).
+However, the approach of a dynamic equilibrium while adding species to the ecosystem is preserved regardless of the choice of growth rate factor.

-Here $\beta$~is a timescale, and $\gamma$ is a resource replenishment factor. (\textit{ii}) $\textbf{s}_j$ quantifies fitness as it determines how well species $j$ is adjusted to the current resource environment.
-If the preferred resource intake of the species $\textbf{s}_j$ is similar to the composition of the resource environment $\textbf{r}$, the growth rate should be maximal; in case $\textbf{s}_j$ and $\textbf{r}$ are not aligned, the species should perform poorly.
-The simplest way of incorporating species-resource dependency is then to make the population growth factor proportional to the normalized alignment $\frac{\textbf{s}_j\cdot\textbf{r}}{\|\textbf{r}\|} \equiv \Theta_j$ while we always set $\|\textbf{s}_j\| = 1$.
-It is now natural to write for $n_j(t)$ that:
+If the preferred resource intake of the species is similar to the composition of the resource environment $\textbf{r}$, the growth rate should be maximal; in the case where $\textbf{s}_j$ and $\textbf{r}$ are not aligned, the species should perform poorly.
+A species goes extinct when its population size is below a threshold value.
+We verified that threshold choice is not important for much of the dynamics observed.
+We do note that setting the threshold lower trivially increases the total ecosystem size.
+It is now natural to write for $n_j$ that